Looking for Answers?

-If you have a conditional acceptance to your degree program, and you graduate from Level 8 with at least 70 per cent in ELI804 and at least 60 per cent in ELI950, you can enter your degree program.
+- graduate from ELI Level 8 with at least 70 per cent in ELI804 and at least 60 per cent in ELI950 to enter a degree program

-If you have a conditional acceptance to your post-graduate program, and you graduate from Level 8 with at least 80 per cent in ELI804 and at least 60 per cent in ELI950, you can enter your post-graduate program.
+- graduate from ELI Level 8 with at least 80 per cent in ELI804 and at least 60 per cent in ELI950 to enter a post-graduate program